Creation of a custom Z scale diorama

 View in 3D:

 No diorama is complete without a body of water and some fair size ships!
-Revell comes through once again… This time we lucked out on a really cool find which happened to be very close to Z Scale!
+Revell comes through once again… This time we lucked out on a really cool find which happened to be very close to Z Scale (~7mm smaller than it would be in 220, which will not be noticable on a diorama)!
 Erin from Oakland was kind enough to donate the fantastic 1/225 HMS Victory Plastic Model kit to our diorama building efforts, a kit which I had never come across before!
 A rare find, considering that this is the only ship Revell produces in this scale.
-Build process will be posted here – come back soon.